-To enlarge cloud storage space: At present, the free storage space provided by cloud providers on the market is limited.
-When the free space is used up, you have to make a decision to upgrade your account to a subscription account or continue to search for other clouds.
-Whichever method is not most sensible.
+- To enlarge cloud storage space: At present, the free storage space provided by cloud providers on the market is limited.
+When the free space is used up, you have to decide to upgrade your account to a subscription account or continue to search for other clouds.
+Whichever method is not the most sensible.
 At this time, it’s awesome if there is a tool that can enlarge cloud storage space by integrating cloud accounts together.

 Combine Cloud Storage Accounts with MultCloud

-MultCloud, as a FREE multiple cloud storage manager, which can not only help integrate multiple cloud storage accounts together for better managing and enlarging cloud space but also help transfer, backup or sync files across clouds directly with one account without downloading and uploading, switching accounts, logging in and out, etc. See how MultCloud works below:
+MultCloud, as a FREE multiple cloud storage manager, which can not only help integrate and combine multiple cloud storage accounts for better managing and enlarging cloud space but also help transfer, backup, or sync files across clouds directly with one account without downloading and uploading, switching accounts, logging in and out, etc. See how MultCloud works below:

-- Cloud File Managemen-Access, search, upload, download, share, encrypt files
+- Cloud File Management-Access, search, upload, download, share, encrypt files.

 How to Combine Cloud Storage Accounts with MultCloud?